ifad/clammit/README.md

-log-file                 | (Optional) The clammit log file, if ommitted will log to stdout test-pages               | (Optional) If true, clammit will also offer up a page to perform test uploads debug                    | (Optional) If true, more things will be logged ssl-skip-verify          | (Optional) If true, will skip SSL validation forwarding connection to use self-signed certitifates
+log-file                 | (Optional) The clammit log file, if ommitted will log to stdout test-pages               | (Optional) If true, clammit will also offer up a page to perform test uploads debug                    | (Optional) If true, more things will be logged ssl-skip-verify          | (Optional) if true, it will not perform TLS certificate verification, allowing connections to servers using self-signed or otherwise untrusted certificates.
+Use with care, it is always preferable to perform certificate verification.

 The listen address can be a TCP port or Unix socket, e.g.: